-- Who our true friends are
+• Who our true friends are

 - Negotiation skills

 - Conflict resolution

 - Appreciating different opinions

 - Learning how to share

-- Experiencing disappointment - How to overcome challenges
+- Experiencing disappointment

+- Overcoming challenges

 If we prevent our children from resolving their own issues they are left with low resilience and can't deal with life's challenges.
-We should be prepared to offer advice, be realistic, remain calm and allow them to fail.
+We should be prepared to offer advice, be realistic and remain calm.